-On the other end of the spectrum, DIY recipes such as applying milk to your face for the lactic acid are essentially harmless, but largely ineffective.
-It may take months of consistent use to see results.
+On the other end of the spectrum, DIY recipes such as applying milk to your face for the lactic acid are essentially harmless, but may take months of consistent use to see results.

-Chemical peels can be used to improve the skin’s appearance by reducing acne scars, hyperpigmentation, fine lines and wrinkles.
+Chemical peels are effective in improving the skin’s appearance by reducing acne scars, hyperpigmentation, fine lines and wrinkles.
 Whether you choose a light, medium or deep peel depends on the severity of the skin issues you want to address.

 Light peels offer milder results but have no downtime.
-Medium peels can yield more dramatic results but may require up to two weeks of downtime, while deep peels are a more serious treatment that can call for sedation, regular follow-up visits with a doctor and more than a month of recovery, plus the possibility of permanent changes to your skin’s color and ability to tan.
+Medium peels can yield more dramatic results but may require up to two weeks of downtime, while deep peels are a more serious treatment that can call for sedation, regular follow-up visits with a doctor and more than a month of recovery, plus the possibility of permanent changes to your skin’s tone and inability to tan.